lam-amsiq/LocationMapService/README.md

 Step 1.
 Add the JitPack repository to your build file

 Step 2.
-Add the dependency
+Add the dependencies for this Git and com.google.android.gms:play-services-maps:15.0.1

+Step 3.
+Add Google maps API key in manifest.
 - Gradle

 1. Add JitPack in your root build.gradle at the end of repositories